ccaiman/ReporTN_templates/README.md

 # Motivation

-The DIDD therapeutic services team in the east region keeps event records for people supported by the state so that they can ultimately tailor therapeutic services to meet individual needs.
+The DDA therapeutic services team in the east region keeps event records for people supported by the state so that they can ultimately tailor therapeutic services to meet individual needs.
 This is achieved through agency training and advocacy on behalf of supported people.